 Children’s Discovery Center

-The CDC has 2 on-site greenhouses (Growing Dome and Hoop House) and the students are actively engaged in all stages involved with gardening in this subalpine climate.
-From the construction of the greenhouses, prepping the soil, choosing seeds, planting, watering, and tending, the students are hands-on; the full circle completed with the students prepping and eating the crops in the kitchen classroom during breakfast, lunch and snack times and Friday cooking classes.
-The students also attend the local Farmer’s Market each Thursday during the summer months selling their produce and other items to community members.
-This past summer, the students had their most successful growing year with crops such as tomatoes, swiss chard, cucumbers, peppers, carrots, sugar snap peas, and herbs such as mint, chives, and basil.
+The CDC has two greenhouses on the property (the Growing Dome and the Hoop House), and the students actively participate in all phases of horticulture in this subalpine climate.
+The students participate in all aspects of greenhouse construction, including preparing the soil, selecting the seeds, planting, watering, and tending.
+The full circle is completed when the students prepare and consume the crops in the kitchen classroom during breakfast, lunch, and snack times, as well as Friday cooking classes.
+Throughout the summer, the students also participate in the neighborhood farmer’s market, where they sell the locals produce and other goods.
+The children’ most successful growing season was this past summer, when they produced crops like tomatoes, swiss chard, cucumbers, peppers, carrots, sugar snap peas, and herbs like mint, chives, basil, and flowers.

 Throughout the year, the CDC hosts different events to encourage our parents and community members to volunteer at our site with clean-up and maintenance efforts and planting/gardening in both of our greenhouses and other gardening spaces.
-At the next clean-up/family day in May 2021, the CDC will upgrade its Music and Movement Area by adding cymbals, a ‘thunder mirror’, and a xylophone.
-Additionally, the CDC will upgrade from a Teepee to a Yurt allowing for more space to be used year-round.
+At the next clean-up/family day in May 2023, the CDC will plant flowers fix some broken items and hopefully start construction on the yurt.

 The CDC is grateful for the annual financial sponsors that assist us with our program’s needs: Wyoming Community Foundation, Wyoming Arts Council, Sublette BOCES, Rocky Mountain Power Foundation, Pinedale Lion’s Club and our many anonymous donors.